The Benefits of Full Truckload Shipping

 Aerial-drone-view-of-group-of-large-modern-industrial-warehouse-or-factory

 So, what exactly is full truckload shipping?
 The answer to this is in the name.
-It is when a complete lorry is used for a shipment.
+It is a method within the transportation process, when a complete lorry is used for a shipment, to its full capacity.
 The distributor procures an entire truck for its shipment from a carrier, and the carrier then delivers those goods.

 This is distinguished from less-than-truckload (LTL), where a distributors goods are included with those being shipped by other suppliers.
 With LTL shipping, a carrier will amalgamate shipments from several of its customers and combine them into a single lorry load.